-Haryana violence updates: Several shanties set ablaze in Gurugram, more than 70 arrested
+Haryana violence updates: Muslims asked to vacate homes, their shops and shanties set ablaze

 Organisers of the Vishva Hindu Parishad rally during which the violence started gave incomplete information about the event, said Deputy CM Dushyant Chautala.